 The unit costs used are based on estimates for the 2017/2018 financial year.
-Where costs have been taken from research completed in previous years, they have been inflated to 2017/2018.
+Where costs have been taken from research completed in previous years, they have also been inflated to 2018/2019 prices.
 The unit costs of support foster care were estimated for the Fostering Network, and have been included in these case studies with their permission.5